ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_structure.rst

 Use the ``docs`` folder to describe how to use the roles and plugins the collection provides, role requirements, and so on.

-For certified collections, Automation Hub displays documents written in markdown in the main ``docs`` directory.
+For certified collections, Automation Hub displays documents written in markdown in the main ``docs`` directory with no subdirectories.
+This will not display on https://docs.ansible.com.

 For community collections included in the Ansible PyPI package, docs.ansible.com displays documents written in reStructuredText (.rst) in a docsite/rst/ subdirectory.
 Define the structure of your extra documentation in ``docs/docsite/extra-docs.yml``: